 ACCIONA'S TOTAL FIGURES 2022

+25,515 suppliers

-25,515 suppliers + €7,300M (40% more than the amount managed in 2021) We challenge the present to make the future possible
++€7,300M (40% more than the amount managed in 2021)

 The 2025 SMP consolidates sustainability within the function, mainly leveraged on the defence of social safeguards, identification of regenerative alternatives focused on reducing the carbon footprint and the development of the sustainable commitment of the supply chain.
 Along these lines, 80% of employees in the area of purchases has targets linked to sustainability.